CycloneDX/cdxgen/README.md

 cdxgen is a cli tool, library, [REPL](./ADVANCED.md) and server to create a valid and compliant [CycloneDX][cyclonedx-homepage] Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for c/c++, node.js, php, python, ruby, rust, java, .Net, dart, haskell, elixir, and Go projects in JSON format.
 CycloneDX 1.5 is a lightweight SBOM specification that is easily created, human and machine-readable, and simple to parse.

-When used with plugins, cdxgen could generate an SBoM for Linux docker images and even VMs running Linux or Windows operating system. cdxgen also includes a tool called `evinse` that can generate component evidences for some languages.
+When used with plugins, cdxgen could generate an OBoM for Linux docker images and even VMs running Linux or Windows operating system. cdxgen also includes a tool called `evinse` that can generate component evidences and SaaSBoM for some languages.

 NOTE: